-- Proposal (10 pages maximum): The proposal should contain sufficient information such that anyone not familiar with it would understand exactly what the applicant wants to do.
+- Proposal (8 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
 You may use your own proposal format, but it must include all the items below.

 - Proposal Summary: Short narrative that outlines the proposed program, including program objectives and anticipated impact.